will-smithgall/Scraper/README.md

 | ... | ... | ... | ... | ... | ... |

 Each time ```lastfm.py``` is run, it will add the next weeks data onto the pre-existing database, where ```week_of``` will be the next week

+If a user has listened to no music within the past week, their data will be filled with 0s as well as None for text entries.

 ## Future
 1. In the highest_song() method, get the number of listens for the top song